chgl/kube-powertools/README.md

 ### Generating CHANGELOG files

-Finally, there's [generate-chart-changelog.sh](scripts/generate-chart-changelog.sh), which can be used to generate a CHANGELOG.md file from the contantes of a Chart.yaml's [artifacthub.io/changes](https://artifacthub.io/docs/topics/annotations/helm/#supported-annotations) annotation.
+Finally, there's [generate-chart-changelog.sh](scripts/generate-chart-changelog.sh), which can be used to generate a CHANGELOG.md file from the contents of a Chart.yaml's [artifacthub.io/changes](https://artifacthub.io/docs/topics/annotations/helm/#supported-annotations) annotation.

 You can use this file in conjunction with the [chart-releaser](https://github.com/helm/chart-releaser) tool's `--release-notes-file` option to produce release notes for a GitHub release.
 See <https://github.com/chgl/charts/blob/master/.github/workflows/release.yaml#L32> and <https://github.com/chgl/charts/blob/master/.github/ct/ct.yaml#L16> for a sample workflow.